mosbth/Anax-MVC/README.md

 v2.0.x (latest)

+* Adding example code on using forward and view creation, fix #13.
 * `CDispatcherBasic->foward()` now returns a value, fix #12.
 * Throw exception when headers already sent, fix #11.
 * Removed testcase where exception was not thrown in creating session on hvm.